juspay/services-flake/README.md

 ## Motivation

-With `services-flake`, we aim to solve the following problems:
+`services-flake` is designed to solve the following problems:

 - Run external services like databases, Redis, etc. natively across platforms.
 - Enable users to configure multiple instances of these external services.